Ken Whisenhunt: Arizona Cardinals

-The following season, Whisenhunt led the Cardinals to a 10-6 record and another NFC West title.
-In the playoffs, the Cardinals defeated the Green Bay Packers 51-45 in a thrilling overtime victory before losing to the eventual Super Bowl champion New Orleans Saints 45-14 in the next round.
+The following season in 2009, Whisenhunt led the Cardinals to a 10–6 record and another NFC West title.
+In the playoffs, the Cardinals defeated the Green Bay Packers 51–45 in a thrilling overtime victory before losing to the eventual Super Bowl XLIV champion New Orleans Saints 45–14 in the next round.

 Following the retirement of Warner and a number of other losses at other positions, the Cardinals were not expected to fare well during the 2010 season.
 Leinart had been expected to regain his starting quarterback job.
 Instead, Whisenhunt installed free agent pickup Derek Anderson as the starter, made rookie Max Hall the backup, and released Leinart.
-The Cardinals finished 5-11 and last in the division.
-In 2011, despite ongoing quarterback issues, Whisenhunt and the team management put together a solid young roster that finished with an 8-8 record.
+The Cardinals finished 5–11 and last in the division.
+In 2011, despite ongoing quarterback issues, Whisenhunt and the team management put together a solid young roster that finished with an 8–8 record.

-In 2012, Whisenhunt guided the Cardinals to their first 4-0 start since 1974, when the franchise was coached by Don Coryell in St. Louis.
-The Cardinals proceeded to lose 9 straight games and in week 14 were blown out by the Seattle Seahawks 58-0.
-The losing streak finally ended the following week with a 38-10 victory over the Detroit Lions.
+In 2012, Whisenhunt guided the Cardinals to their first 4–0 start since 1974, when the franchise was coached by Don Coryell in St. Louis.
+The Cardinals proceeded to lose 9 straight games and in week 14 were blown out by the Seattle Seahawks 58–0.
+The losing streak finally ended the following week with a 38–10 victory over the Detroit Lions.

-On December 31, 2012, Whisenhunt was fired after 3 straight non-playoff seasons.
+On December 31, 2012, Whisenhunt was fired after three straight non-playoff seasons.
 Rod Graves, general manager at the time, was also relieved of his duties.

-San Diego Chargers
+San Diego Chargers (first stint)

 On January 17, 2013, he was hired as offensive coordinator for the San Diego Chargers, under new head coach Mike McCoy.
 During the 2013 season under Whisenhunt, the Chargers' finished 5th in the league in total offense, compared to 31st the season before.